FerRacimo/CopenhagenTutorial/HudsonTutorial.md

 Now choose coalescent with exponential growth.
 This is controlled with the parameter exp, which is equal to Nb.
 This parameter measure how many times the present population is larger than the population 2N (N=size of present day population) ago.
 In studies of human mitochondria (there is no recombination in mitochondria) all estimates suggest that exp>100.

-a)	Try to simulate n=10 sequences and different runs with exp=1, 10, 100, 1000
+c)	Try to simulate n=10 sequences and different runs with exp=1, 10, 100, 1000
 - How does the shape of the genealogical tree depend on the value of exp?
 - How can that be?
 - How would this altered shape be visible in a set of sequences evolving on the tree?
 Would there be fewer or more “singletons”?
 How would Tajima’s D be affected?